Stuycs-K/final-project-10-haratsch-william-tom-logan/WORKLOG.md

 ### May 28th
 Planned out the utilization of layered noise maps, and fractals as a noise map.

+### May 29th
+Planned out implementation of BPCS steganography in Processing.

 ## Logan Tom

 ### date x